 Thank you for your service.
-We work with you and the Department of Veterans Affairs to help you manage the financial support benefits you are eligible to receive.
+We will work with you and the Department of Veterans Affairs to help you navigate the financial support benefits you are eligible to receive.

-All VA benefits, like other outside scholarships, will first be applied to reduce the amount of your student contribution.
+All VA benefits, with the exception of Yellow Ribbon funds from the VA, are treated like outside scholarships: they first reduce the amount of your student contribution before reducing your MIT Scholarship.
 For undergraduates, the student contribution is the summer earnings expectation and student employment during the academic year.
 After that, any additional money received from your VA benefit will then be used to reduce your MIT Scholarship.

-If a student reduces their course load the contributions from the school and VA would be reduced.
+If a student reduces their course load resulting in reduced charges from MIT, the student’s financial aid, including VA benefits, would also be reduced.

 If you have questions about how your VA educational benefits combine with financial aid, please contact us at email@example.com or 617.258.8600.
 You can also visit our FAQ page, where we have a category specifically for questions about veterans’ benefits.